zhou-biomech/CCellSim/README.md

-# ccell
+# CCellSim

-Zhou Lvwen: zhoulvwen@nbu.edu.cn

-Codes for the paper:

-??
+An Efficient Multi-scale Simulation Environment for Collective Cell Migration